 Generate Network Summary Table - Determines whether a summary table of number of network components and key analysis options are generated.

-Generate Warning Messages - Generate a detailed report of warning conditions which alert the user to various situations.
+Generate Warning Messages - Generate a detailed report of warning conditions which alerts you to various situations.
 This may include a pump that cannot deliver head or flow, a FCV valve that cannot maintain the specified flow setting, etc. A yellow light will be displayed on the Run Manager (traffic signal) when a model run contains warning messages.

-The customization tab allows the user to specify a set of conditions (criteria) that are desired for the simulation report.
+The Customization tab allows you to specify a set of conditions (criteria) that are desired for the simulation report.

-Once all options are specified for a simulation report, click on the OK button to close the dialog box.
+Once all options are specified for a simulation report, click OK to close the dialog box.
 The new report can now be tied to a specific scenario through the Scenario Manager.

 Element Reporting Scope - Use the element reporting scope to limit the elements in the report.

 As shown in the above figure, report customization supports selective system elements for the text output report.
-The selection scope includes :
+The selection scope includes the following items:

 Displays the Selected Criteria for your Reports.
-Choose the options below and click on Add to add new criteria.
-Use the other buttons such as Delete, Replace and Clear to operate on this section and to delete, update and remove all the selected criteria.
+Choose the options below, and click Add to add new criteria.
+Use the other buttons such as Delete, Replace, and Clear to operate on this section and to delete, update and remove all the selected criteria.

 - Add - Click on the Add button to add a new Report criteria.
 Select the Parameter, the Parameter clause, in the case when an element has been specified, add the ID and click on Add to add the new criteria.